YaserMarey/tf_exp/README.md

 This is my first submission to Kaggle.
 I am going first to lightly explore the training dataset, then following that I am going to clean it, interpolate missing values, and convert categorical values into numerical, and then train a DNN using Keras.
 I am assuming that training set and test set are coming have the same distribution therefore, once I am settled on the best model from working on training I am applying the same data pre-processing steps to test data set before passing to the model.

+# Experiment - 7
+CNN applied to Kaggle Cats vs Dogs dataset.
+Trying to optimize the CNN Architecture by clearly monitoring overfitting levles of the network.

+# Experiment - 8
+Pre-trained NN models offer a great opportunity to build on other researchers work.
+Inception which is a Deep Learning Convolutional Architecture presented by [Szegedy et al 2014](http://https://arxiv.org/abs/1409.4842) is an important milestone in the development of CNN classifiers.

+In this Notebook I am applying a pre-trained model of Inception version 3 on the welknown Kaggle dataset of Cats vs Dogs.
+Inception V3 was trained using a dataset of 1,000 classes, including Cats and Dogs, from the original ImageNet dataset which was trained with over 1 million training images, the Tensorflow version has 1,001 classes which is due to an additional "background' class not used in the original ImageNet.

+# Experiment - 9
+DNN applied to Kaggle Cats vs Dogs dataset, images are read using ImageDataGenerator,and I manipulated the data set so that Cross Validation is used in training.
+Image augmentation is applied as well.
+I am also using the final NN architecture I concluded Exp 7.